Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 November 2024 08.51.37 UTC
+- WIB: Senin, 11 November 2024 09.54.24 UTC
-- WITA: Senin, 11 November 2024 09.51.37 UTC
+- WITA: Senin, 11 November 2024 10.54.24 UTC
-- WIT: Senin, 11 November 2024 10.51.37 UTC
+- WIT: Senin, 11 November 2024 11.54.24 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: success
+Kategori: inspirational